 The design should be new or original, not previously published or used in any country before the date of application for registration.
 The novelty may reside in the application of a known shape or pattern to new Subject matter.

-Bhagnari & Co. has people specialising in registration of design.
+Bhagnari & Co. has people specializing in registration of industrial design patent.

 What is the object of Design Registration in India?